joelkuiper/variable-taxon-mapper/README.md

 # LLM-assisted Taxonomy Matcher (embedding + llama.cpp)

-This script benchmarks an LLM-assisted pipeline for mapping free-text variable metadata to a curated biomedical taxonomy.
-It loads `data/Variables.csv` and `data/Keywords.csv`, builds a directed acyclic taxonomy (with `networkx`).
-Taxonomy labels are embedded with an embedder to enable cosine similarity using [hsnwlib](https://github.com/nmslib/hnswlib).
-For each item (unique `(dataset, label, name, description)`), it prunes the tree to a small, relevant subgraph by nearest-neighbor and lexicographical similarity, then prompts a local [llama.cpp](https://github.com/ggml-org/llama.cpp) `/completions` endpoint to select one node label.

-Evaluation uses comma-split `variables['keywords']` as the gold set (intersected with the taxonomy) and counts a prediction as correct if it matches the gold label **or** lies on the same ancestor/descendant chain.
-Execution is optionally multithreaded with pooled HTTP sessions.

-## General Set-Up and Idea

-The **Variable Taxon Mapper** is a tool designed to map free-text variable metadata (from datasets) to a curated biomedical taxonomy.
+This is a tool designed to map free-text variable metadata (from datasets) to a curated biomedical taxonomy.
 It achieves this by combining embedding-based similarity search with a Large Language Model (LLM) for final label selection.
 At a high level, the pipeline works as follows:

 -   **Input Data**: The tool expects two CSV files as input: one containing the variables (with fields like dataset name, variable label, variable name, description, etc.), and another containing the taxonomy (a list of *keywords* or terms with their parent relationships).
 The taxonomy is treated as a directed acyclic graph (essentially a hierarchy/forest) where each node has at most one parent.